lanrat/czds/README.md

   -password string
         password to authenticate with
   -redownload
-        force redownloading the zone even if it already exists on local disk with same size and modification date -retries uint
+        redownload zones that are newer on the remote server than local copy -retries uint
         max retry attempts per zone file download (default 3) -urlname
         use the filename from the url link as the saved filename instead of the file header -username string